 How does it work?

-The UK LLC provides a secure ‘trusted research environment’.
-This is a safe place in which the data from these studies can be stored, curated and analysed by approved researchers.
-All data in the UK LLC is anonymised, preventing anyone from discovering the identity of study participants.
-At no point in any process do UK LLC staff or researchers see names, addresses or other possible identifiers (e.g. NHS ID).
+All the data in the UK LLC TRE is de-personalised, preventing anyone from discovering the identity of any study participants.
+At no point in any process do UK LLC staff or researchers see names, addresses or other identifiers (e.g. NHS ID).
 All staff and researchers are subject to strict user agreements designed to protect the confidentiality of every single participant.

-The UK LLC puts processes in place to make sure the data is as accurate and well organised as possible.
-The UK LLC then share these processed data, within the trusted research environment, with researchers in order to conduct COVID-19 research.
+The UK LLC has put in place processes to make sure the data is curated and as well organised as possible.
+The UK LLC only grant access to this processed data, within the TRE, to approved and authorised researchers in order to conduct COVID-19 research.

-- Personal data means any data which can identify you directly or indirectly (whether itself or when combined with other data), regardless of the format or media on which the data are stored.
+- Personal data means any data which can identify you directly or indirectly (whether itself or when combined with other data), regardless of the format or media on which the data is stored.
 This includes data that can identify you when combined with other data that is held separately (de-personalised data).
 For example, your name and date of birth.

-- De-identified data means data which have had all identifiers removed and which is controlled to the point where re-identification is no longer reasonably likely.
-This de-identified data will have a unique ID number for each individual in the data set, but the users will not have access to the key that converts the ID number to identifiers such as name.
+- De-personalised data means data which has had all identifiers removed and which is controlled to the point where re-identification is no longer reasonably likely.
+This de-personalised data will have a unique ID number for each individual in the dataset, but the users will not have access to the key that converts the ID number to identifiers such as name and date of birth.

 - Processing means any activity relating to your personal data including collection, use, alteration, storage, disclosure and destruction.